bitshares/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

 ### 3. Program Preparation

-   To dock to the BitShares system, you need to run these programs: normal node witness_node, command line wallet cli_wallet.
+   To start-off the BitShares system, you need to run these programs: normal node witness_node, command line wallet cli_wallet.

 #### 3.1 Architecture Description